 Not likely at all.
 I think there would be a disconnect.
 And the real tragedy would be me as a buyer saying “no” to you, not because of your product, but because we did not connect.

 The truth is, everyone is sending us signals about how they prefer to communicate, all the time.
 It’s just a matter of our learning to listen.
 People all around us are telling us constantly, with their words and their actions, that they’re interested communicating with us about the big picture, or about social relationships, or about getting the facts and figures right, or about being part of a group.
-Our job is to learn to pick up on those signals they’re sending, and to respond in a way that makes person-to-person connection more likely with that particular individual.
-As anyone who has spent any time parenting can attest, there’s no one-size-fits all model when it comes to effective communication.
+Our job is to learn to pick up on those signals they’re sending and to respond in a way that makes the person-to-person connection more likely with that particular individual.
+As anyone who has spent any time parenting can attest, there is no one-size-fits-all model when it comes to effective communication.
 The bottom line is: flexibility works.
 There are quite a few ways that we at Sandler teach you how to identify and respond flexibly and effectively to different communication styles.

 The way to have more prospects – and earn more commission dollars – is to have more good connections and conversations!

 Check out this podcast to learn more about uncovering your prospect’s pain by matching their communication style!